-- At the discretion of the Dean, students with excessive absences but appropriate documentation and completed assignments may regain credit status based on an academic committee review. - At the discretion of the Dean, students with excessive absences, incomplete assignments, and no documentation may be denied credit for the semester based on an academic committee review. - Parents will be notified by letter if the student has violated this attendance policy by accumulating an excessive number of absences and a review by the academic committee is necessary.
+At the discretion of the educational committee, students with excessive absences but appropriate documentation and completed assignments may regain credit status based on an academic committee review.

+- At the discretion of the educational committee, students with excessive absences, incomplete assignments, and no documentation may be denied credit for the semester based on an academic committee review. - Parents will be notified by email or letter if the student has violated this attendance policy by accumulating an excessive number of absences and the result of the educational committee review and documentation will be added to the permanent record. - Students with continuous absences over the period of a semester may not be invited to attend Shiloh the following semester.